NTA Australia/NZ's first annual conference.

 A. One CEU credit is given per one hour spent in class.

 Q. Do you offer any other courses?

-A. In the USA, we also offer a Nutritional Therapy Consultant (NTC) course.
-Fundamentally, an NTP and an NTC are the same.
-They both employ foundationally based nutritional recommendations, evaluate food journals, utilise our Nutritional Assessment Questionnaire and make dietary and supplemental recommendations.
-However, the NTP course has the additional tool of our Functional Evaluation and subsequent lingual-neuro testing that allows them to further tailor nutritional recommendations to the client's needs.
-Advanced level courses for NTPs are also made available from time to time.
+A. In the USA, we also offer a Nutritional Therapy Practitioner Online (NTPO) course.
+Both NTPO and FNTP courses employ foundationally based nutritional recommendations, evaluate food journals, utilise our Nutritional Assessment Questionnaire and make dietary and supplemental recommendations.
+However, the FNTP course has the additional tool of our Functional Clinical Assessment and subsequent lingual-neuro testing that allows them to further tailor nutritional recommendations to the client's needs.
+The Functional Clinical Assessment workshops are mandatory for Australia and New Zealand as they count for the clinical & classroom seat hours that are a requirement for recognition by the Complementary Medical Association (CMA), The Australian Committee of Natural Therapies and The International Institute for Complementary Therapists.
+The NTA USA Nutritional Therapy Practitioner (NTP) ONLINE only program is not nationally recognized in Australia or New Zealand.
+Advanced level courses for NTPO's and FNTP's are also made available from time to time.

 Q. How do I register?